close

 The meaning of each pageType config is as follows:

-• doc: Doc page, including top navigation bar, left sidebar, body content, and outline bar on the right.
+• doc: Doc page, including the top navbar, left sidebar, body content, and right-side outline.

-• custom: Custom page, including top navigation bar and custom content.
+• custom: Custom page, including the top navbar and custom content.

 • 404: Not found page.